Divided We Stand

-"Divided We Stand" was the 25th episode of the M*A*S*H television series, and the premiere entry for season 2.
+"Divided We Stand" is the 25th episode of the television series M*A*S*H, and the first episode of season 2.
 The episode aired on September 13, 1973.

 Plot

 Brigadier General Clayton briefs Captain Hildebrand, (Anthony Holland) a psychiatrist, on the 4077th.
 Clayton is sending Hildebrand to the 4077 M*A*S*H unit to assess whether the unit can function as a team.
 He is to recommend if the unit needs to be broken up or remain intact.
 His briefing serves as an introduction to the main characters.

 When Captain Hildebrand arrives at the camp, he tells Henry about the assignment, warning him that it is to be kept a secret.
 Henry is very upset at the notion of his team being broken up.
 Even so, he is hard-pressed to explain such things as his dire need for a drink at the moment, and Klinger's cross-dressing.

 Henry arranges a late-night meeting in the shower with Hawkeye and Trapper, where he tells them about Hildebrand.
 They promise to be on their best behavior.

 Henry next confronts Margaret and Frank about the reasons behind Hildebrand's visit.
 Margaret confesses to sending a report to General Clayton denouncing Blake's command.
 Henry counters by saying that if the unit is broken up, Frank and Margaret will also be separated.

 In the meantime, Hildebrand has been following Henry, observing him tipping off the staff as to the true nature of his visit.

 The trumpet plays morning reveille.
 It wakes up the unit.
 They walk to the mess hall.
 Margaret, Frank, Hildebrand, Blake, Hawkeye, and Trapper eat breakfast.
 They try to be nice to one another, but their thinly veiled snide comments and forced attitude belie their discomfiture.

 Hildebrand observes a number of incidents: